davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 ## Aurora DB

-A properietary database from AWS.
+A proprietary database from AWS.

 - Postgres and MySQL are both supported as Aurora Databases.
 The drivers work as if Aurora was either of those DBs.
 When you create the DB, you have to chose either the Postgres Aurora version or MySQL Aurora version.
 - Aurora is cloud optimized, 5x performance of MySQL, 3x over Postgres.
 - Storage automatically grows
   - Starts at 10GB
   - Grows automatically up to 128TB in increments of 10GB
-- Faster replication to read-replicas that MySQL (sub 10ms replica lag)
+- Faster replication to read-replicas than MySQL (sub 10ms replica lag)
 - Automatic failover is instantaneous.
 - Costs 20% more than RDS
 - Managed service; automatic backup and recovery, isolation & security, industry compliance, routine maintenance, auto-patching.